 Analysis | Ted Cruz told Ketanji Brown Jackson that Bushrod Washington was not ‘controversial.’
-He was a slaveholder.
+He was an enslaver.

 He had also been a fairly terrible steward of Mount Vernon, an already difficult property, and in 1821, he sold 54 enslaved people for $10,000 to pay off debts.
 He made his buyers promise not to separate families — something his uncle detested — but regardless, the group of men, women and children were sent on a brutal trip over land, in chains, to Louisiana, which several newspapers wrote about critically, according to the historical society.
 One newspaper called it “excessively revolting.”

 So that is who Cruz mentioned in his speech Monday.
-For all intents and purposes it was a throwaway line meant only to introduce Cruz’s real historical point: what had changed from those halcyon, uncontroversial days.
+For all intents and purposes, it was a throwaway line meant only to introduce Cruz’s real historical point: what had changed from those halcyon, uncontroversial days.

 “So what changed?” he continued.
 “Well, what changed is, starting in the 1960s and the 1970s, the Supreme Court’s role in our society changed dramatically.
 The Supreme Court became a policymaking body rather than a merely judicial body. … Starting in the sixties and seventies, the Supreme Court decided its place in our democracy — at least, too many justices — was to set aside the democratic decision of the people and instead mandate the policy outcomes they themselves supported.”